Cor-Gen/peaks_api/README.md

 http://fastapi.localhost:8008/search/?name=Mont Blanc<br/>
 or by match a (lat_min, lat_max, lon_min, lon_max) box:<br/>
 http://fastapi.localhost:8008/peaks/search/?lat_min=0&lat_max=50&lon_min=-45&lon_max=5<br/>
+(first version, to be improved).<br/>

 Also note that some unittest are available in tests folder, and must be executed first and foremost any action with the API ; otherwise some of the tests will fail due to some static choice for this version,and you will have to put down and up the container to clear the datastore.<br/>

+## Next Improvments
+- To store latitude and longitude directly as coordinates in PostgreSQL of type "point", and filter using a real bouding box trough ST_MakeEnvelope.<br/>
+- Production version with Gunicorn.<br/>